Devout Muslims Sometimes Split On Beliefs

-MARTIN: But there's difference between conservative and racist.
+MARTIN: But there's a difference between conservative and racist.

-MARTIN: But there are conservatives in a bigot and expressing bigotry toward people isn't there?
+MARTIN: Isn't there, or conservative and a bigot and expressing bigotry toward people, isn't there?

-Imam ABDUL-MALIK: Right.
+ABDUL: Right.
 Right.
-But I'm saying that my own personal feelings about black people, white people, gay people, straight people doesnt give me the right to go into the middle of my workplace and kill my coworker.
+But I'm saying that my own personal feelings about black people, white people, gay people, straight people doesn't give me the right to go into the middle of my workplace and kill my coworker.
 This has - for me, this has nothing to do with religion.
-There is nothing about Islam, even if I believe in heaven and hell and a day of judgment, that says that it's okay to kill people just because I dont like...
+There is nothing about Islam, even if I believe in heaven and hell and a day of judgment, that says that it's okay to kill people just because I don't like...

-MARTIN: So is it your view that there's nothing that can be done until someone crosses the line in behavior?
+MARTIN: So is it your view that there's nothing that can be done until someone crosses the line to behavior?

-Imam ABDUL-MALIK: No. No. No. I think really we need to have - and I am challenging - a robust discourse about saying that people like Anwar al Awlaki's speech on his Web site - we need to send a warning to our young people that that's not acceptable; that bookstores shouldnt post it, that our Web site shouldnt enlist it.
-I think that we have to, in the realm of freedom of speech, we have to say that we are going to discipline our own selves, and if there are individuals who speak out that's inappropriate, we need challenge that.
+ABDUL: No. No. No. I think really we need to have - and I am challenging - a robust discourse about saying that people like Anwar al-Awlaki's speech on his website - we need to send a warning to our young people that that's not acceptable; that bookstores shouldn't post it, that our website shouldn't enlist it.
+I think that we have to, in the realm of freedom of speech, we have to say that we are going to discipline our own selves, and if there are individuals who speak out that's inappropriate, we need to challenge that.

-Imam Johari Abdul-Malik is the director of outreach at the Dar Al-Hijrah Islamic Center in Falls Church, Virginia, where Nidal Hassan sometimes attended services.
-Asra Nomani wrote and article for The Daily Beast called "Inside the Gunman's Mosque."
-She talked to Muslim congregants at a Muslim Center in Silver Spring, Maryland, another center where Hassan visited.
+Imam Johari Abdul-Malik is the director of outreach at the Dar Al-Hijrah Islamic Center in Falls Church, Virginia, where Nidal Hasan sometimes attended services.
+Asra Nomani wrote an article for The Daily Beast called "Inside the Gunman's Mosque."
+She talked to Muslim congregants at a Muslim center in Silver Spring, Maryland, another center where Hasan visited.
 Nomani's also the author of "Standing Alone in Mecca: An American Woman's Struggle for the Soul of Islam."
 They were both kind enough to join us from our studios here in Washington...

 I thank you both so much for joining us.